 2. New opportunities

 Once a veteran only a veteran?
 Not at Booz Allen.
-“Booz Allen doesn’t force our military and veteran candidates into one type of career path,” says George Bernloehr, a member of Booz Allen's Veteran Recruiting Center of Excellence.
+“Booz Allen doesn’t force our military and veteran candidates into one type of career path,” says George Bernloehr, a member of Booz Allen's military recruiting team.
 “We hire based on the skills and the qualities of the individual, and then work with those candidates to find the career they want within Booz Allen.
-If it’s working with a DoD or Armed Forces client, great, but if they want to try something else—those doors are open, too."
+If it’s working with a DOD or Armed Forces client, great, but if they want to try something else—those doors are open, too."

 3. Flexibility and benefits for reservists

-Major Danna Alberts wasn’t a reservist when she joined Booz Allen in 2008, but after a couple of years out of the Air Force, she realized how much she missed it.
-So, she talked to her career managers in 2010 about her desire to join the Air Force Reserves, prepared to hear concern about how that might affect her career.
+Major Danna Alberts wasn’t a reservist when she joined Booz Allen, but after some time out of the Air Force, she realized how much she missed it.
+So, she talked to her career managers about her desire to join the Air Force Reserves, prepared to hear concerns about how that might affect her career.

-In addition, Booz Allen offers benefits to reservists that many other companies don’t—among them differential pay for up to 6 months, and continuing health and retirement benefits for the duration of an employee’s active-duty assignment.
+In addition, Booz Allen offers many benefits to reservists—among them differential pay for up to 12 months and continuing health and retirement benefits for the duration of an employee’s active-duty assignment.

 5. Cultural understanding, not culture clash

-Booz Allen was founded by a veteran and with so many military and veteran employees—there’s an immediate connection and appreciation of the skills and experiences of our military and veterans.
-“My service is understood and appreciated at Booz Allen,” says Dessamba.
-“When you’ve given so many years of your life to something, that’s important.”
+Booz Allen was founded by a veteran and with so many military and veteran employees—there’s an immediate connection and appreciation of the skills and experiences of the military and veterans.